ftm1337/docs/docs/eTHENA/Benefits/THE.md

 ---

-# Benefits to Liquidity Providers
+# Benefits to THE Token Holders